-- Build from template: By selencting this option the user can import a configuration file from a set of default configurations that can be used as a starting point.
-There are templates for multicopters, fix wings, Ground station among others. - VER File: Veronte Pipe will request the location of the .ver file to be loaded.
+- Build from template: By selecting this option the user can import a configuration file from a set of default configurations that can be used as a starting point.
+There are templates for multicopters, fixed wings, Ground station among others. - PDI folder: By selecting PDI The user will be able to select the locations of each folder and load them.